 Visit our Community and National Resources tabs for more information or call the Student Wellness Center (580)581-6725 for assistance.

-Memorial Hospital’s Emergency Room is located directly across the street from Cameron University’s Campus.
+- Memorial Hospital’s Emergency Room, located directly across the street from Cameron University’s Campus

-Taliaferro Community Mental Health Center is located west of CU Shepler buildings.
+- Taliaferro Community Mental Health Center, located west of CU Shepler buildings.